The Perl Message implementation uses 'Message' objects defined in

 and trivial.
 As a side note: there is no real difference between

-' methods.
+what they return in their 'toString' methods.
 The "text" you can

 send to clients is generally not bounded to being a string (the multiplexer